MiniXC/typst-projects/thesis/main.typ

 - Be specific: We never asked open-ended questions to GenAI, such as "My thesis topic is [...] how would you structure this thesis?" - we always posed a narrow, specific problem with text we had already created.

 *Transparency*: We publish all GenAI chats used in the making of this work at #link("https://github.com/minixc/thesis_genai", underline[github.com/minixc/thesis_genai]).

+== Chronology

+Research is not a linear process, and goals and topics can shift over time.
+For this work, the original goal was to investigate synthetic speech for #abbr.a[ASR] training.
+However, the large gap between synthetic and real speech when it came to this task, compared to how highly speech produced by modern systems is rated by humans, gave me pause.
+Instead of solely focusing on its usefulness for ASR, I decided to investigate the synthetic speech distribution as a whole, seeing the TTS-for-ASR task as an entry point for doing so.